Can Vitamin D Supplement Lower COVID-19 Risk and How?

-Can vitamin D supplement lower COVID-19 risk?
-Well, it is a fact that vitamin D is important for the normal functioning of our immune system among other things.
-But is there scientific proof that vitamin D may protect against novel coronavirus, which causes COVID-19?
+Can Vitamin D supplement lower COVID risk?
+Well, it is a medical fact that Vitamin D is important for the normal functioning of our immune system.
+But is there scientific proof that Vitamin D may protect against COVID?
 Before we plunge into that, let me explain how our natural ability to fight off infections works.

 Our body is well-equipped to fight off infections naturally.
 This is called our immunity.